alimasroorkhan/DSA-Project/README.md

 This project was developed in **C++** using the following:
 - Libraries: `<iostream>`, `<fstream>`, `<string>`, `<conio.h>`
 - Development Environment: GCC and compatible C++ IDEs

----

-Feel free to copy and paste this content into your README.md file.
-Markdown formatting ensures proper rendering on GitHub with headings, paragraphs, and code formatting.
-Let me know if you need additional changes!